Queens Road tram stop

 Queens Road is a Manchester Metrolink tram stop in Smedley, Manchester, close to the border with Cheetham Hill, another suburb.
 It is on the Bury Line and in fare zone 2.
-This station was constructed and opened on 16 December 2013 to replace Woodlands Road, which had ceased operations at the end of service the previous day.
-This station has step-free access.
+This stop was opened on 16 December 2013 and it has step-free access.

+Queens Road replaced Woodlands Road, which had ceased operations at the end of service the previous day.
 The stop is located below-grade, the platforms perpendicular to the Queens Road road bridge.
-It is connected to Queens Road Depot, the original depot for the Metrolink.
-It is also near to the Museum of Transport on Boyle Street, Manchester Fort retail park, and is adjacent to the Irish World Heritage Centre.
+It is connected to Queens Road Depot, the original depot for the Metrolink, and is also near to the Museum of Transport on Boyle Street, Manchester Fort retail park, and is adjacent to the Irish World Heritage Centre.

 History

 Site of Queens Road tram stop when it was a staff halt.

 Beginning 6 April 1992, when the Bury Line was first opened to Metrolink, Queens Road was a staff halt and was not open to the public.
 Its only features were two approximately 5-metre long platforms with a shelter, stairs to each for access, and a pedestrian crossing.
 Flexibility may have been given in the schedule to allow for trams to stop at the halt.

 Over time, there was a need to upgrade local access.
 A GMITA report from May 2010 discussed the idea to close Woodlands Road stop and open replacements at Queens Road and Abraham Moss.
 In October 2010, Abraham Moss would begin construction, and two months later a public consultation was held on the subject of closing Woodlands Road.

 In February 2013, after confirmation of planning permission for Queens Road, it was confirmed that Woodlands Road would close.
 In September 2013, works began at the site to transform Queens Road staff halt to a tram stop for passenger service.
 In December 2013, works were finished.
 Queens Road opened to passengers on 16 December 2013, and Woodlands Road had ceased operations by the beginning of service on this day.